rOpenGov/fmi/vignettes/fmi_tutorial.md

 #### Windows

+__Installing GDAL:__

+For installing GDAL the easy way see  http://trac.osgeo.org/osgeo4w/.

+__Adding GDAL command line tools to your path__

 Open System from Control Panel and select "Advanced System Settings".
-Click "Environment Variables" and select "Path" Variable from the list.
+Click "Environment Variables" and select "Path" variable from the list (if you cannot edit, you do not have the rights).

 Append `;C:\Program Files (x86)\GDAL` to the value field (note the semicolon).

+If you're using the OSGeo4W-installer, then you may have copy-paste semicolon followed by the path to GDAL __and__ the path to "gdal19.dll" e.g.

+`;C:\Program Files\ms4w\tools\gdal-ogr\;C:\Program Files\ms4w\Apache\cgi-bin\`

 #### ogr2ogr

 Note that the actual location of GDAL may vary depending on your system.
 To test that the tools are found from the path, type the command in terminal (Command Prompt in Windows):

 ```
 ogr2ogr
 ```